budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 - Hit the "f" key to start filtering.
 You can then start typing or just hit one of the labels to show only cards with that label.

 - Make the most of "Power Ups".
 You get one for free, three for Gold membership, and unlimited for Business membership.
 Some helpful ones are: Repeating Cards, Card Snooze, Calendar, Card Aging.

+- Have your date-based items feed into whatever calendar you use, like [Google Calendar](http://help.trello.com/article/829-using-trello-with-google-calendar).